mdpatrick/facebook-simple-like/readme.txt

 1. The simplified Facebook fan page like button (contrast with the ordinary look of the Facebook "like box.")
 2. The settings/configuration page for Facebook Simple Like.
-3. The profile pictures section of your facebook fan page, which is where you find the requisite "profile id" of your fan page.

 == Changelog ==